- About Hunger

-The federal budget runs on a fiscal year (FY) rather than a calendar year schedule.
-(This is the normal budget process but we’ve incorporated changes in this interactive budget timeline.)
+The federal budget runs on a fiscal year (FY) rather than a calendar-year schedule.

-Fiscal years start before their corresponding calendar years, running from October 1 of the preceding year through September 30.
+Fiscal years start before their corresponding calendar years, running from October 1 of the preceding year through September 30 of the following year.

 Early February: The president submits the administration's budget request for the next fiscal year to Congress.
 The date is often pushed back in the first year of a new presidential term.

 February-April: The House and Senate budget committees each develop a budget resolution that includes an outline of spending levels for broad categories.
 Budget resolutions guide Congress in appropriating funds but do not carry the force of law.

 - Budget resolutions do not become final until the House and Senate agree to identical versions.